Gift

 The thing about being present is your presence must be acknowledged.
 Have you ever tried to scare someone, sneaking up on them?
 I usually try to NOT scare people, often making gradually louder noises as I enter a room when they have their backs turned to me.
 This happened recently with Sue.
 I didn’t want to scare her so I started gently knowing on her door until she turned around in surprise!
 I was in her office but she didn’t know it.

 Tragically, it is like that with God for many of us.
 Sure, you might believe in God.
 You might believe Jesus came as a baby 2000 years ago.
 You might even believe He died—most people eventually die!—and perhaps you even believe He rose again.
-But what difference does history make in the 21
+But what difference does history make in the 21st century?

 “Jesus is going to return someday,” you might add.
 Yes, that’s true, but if our faith is only about the past and the future, our present is meaningless.
 We either reminisce about the good old days like retirees in Florida or we dream about the future like students on graduation day.

-about Him, but have a relationship with Him.
+But Jesus is here now.
+December 24, 2015.
+He wants you to know Him…not just know about Him, but have a relationship with Him.
 I’d be the first to admit it can be unusual having a relationship with someone you can’t see or hear, but over time I’ve been able to hear His voice, not His audible voice but His words.
 The Bible is arguably the best way to hear His voice, and if you want to know God it’s the best way to get to know Him.

 He also loves to listen.
 I believe the most beautiful sound in the world to God is the sound of your voice.
-Prayer is not merely talking to God, but talking
+Prayer is not merely talking to God, but talking with God.
+Have you done that lately?

 Jesus is here.
 He is alive.
 He wants to live inside you, giving you peace, joy, meaning, purpose, hope, and love.
 But you have to receive Him.

-is about presents, about gifts.
+Christmas is about presents, about gifts.
 It’s about a gift.
 The gift was a baby, but He became so much more.
 He loves you so much He spread His arms and said, “I love you this much.”
 He died to pay the punishment of your sins, everything you’ve done wrong.
 He died to reconcile—reconnect—you to your Creator, Almighty God who hates sin.

 The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.
 (2 Peter 3:9)